nathany/hugo-deploy/README.md

 * A script to watch for file changes in development and include drafts in the output.
 Run `./watch.sh`.
 * `.gitignore` to avoid committing the generated sass or static files.
 * Various files that CircleCI uses during deployment (`circle.yml`, `ci-install-hugo.sh`, `ci-install-sassc`, `requirements.txt`)

+### Deployment

+CircleCI automatically deploys the website when changes are merged to the master branch on GitHub.
+In my experience, deploys take about 30 seconds to complete.

+* [hugo-deploy.s3-website-us-east-1.amazonaws.com](http://hugo-deploy.s3-website-us-east-1.amazonaws.com/) is the website endpoint on Amazon S3.

 ## TODO